 Private Land Resources

-As with most states, each county in Connecticut will have records of who owns each piece of property.
+As with most states, each county in Texas will have records of who owns each piece of property.
 Unfortunately for rockhounds, the law prohibits them from publishing their names or contact information online.
 You can get the landowner’s name and address by visiting the county records office.
 This site linking to each county assessor’s office would be a great place to start.